Sir Nigel Gresley's Canal: History

-The canal was used to transport coal from Sir Nigel Gresley's mines.
-It opened in 1776 after being approved by Act of Parliament in 1775.
+With his son Nigel Bowyer Gresley, later the seventh baronet, he promoted the Sir Nigel Gresley's Canal Act 1775 (15 Geo.
+3. c.
+16), which gained royal assent on 13 April 1775.
+It authorised him to build 3 mi of level canal from the mines at Apedale to a wharf in Newcastle-under-Lyme.
+It opened on an unknown date in 1776 and was used to transport coal from the mines to the town.
 The act placed controls on the price at which coal transported via the canal to Newcastle could be sold for the following 42 years.
 The canal was transferred to the ownership of Robert Edensor Heathcote in 1827.
 It closed around 1857.